ajitcherian/terraform-digitalocean-droplet/README.md

       run.sh droplet_name droplet_name.pub ubuntu s-1vcpu-1gb nyc1

- For getting list of type of droplet you may check below link:
+ For getting the list of the type of droplet you may check the below link where there is a column slug from which you can select your type of droplet:

      https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/

- And for region code:
+ And for selecting region :

      https://docs.digitalocean.com/products/platform/availability-matrix/#:~:text=DigitalOcean's%20datacenters%20are%20in%20the,SFO3%3A%20San%20Francisco%2C%20United%20States

-Export digital oceaan key in machine where the scrippt will be executed:
+Create a personal access token key on your DigitalOcean account, then export the key to the machine where the script will be executed:

      export DO_TOKEN=<VALUE>